nicolas-amabile/react-hybrid-app/README.md

 # react-hybrid-app
 ### Proof of concept for an hybrid reactJS and react-native app sharing the same core logic
-This app was created using [CRA](https://github.com/facebookincubator/create-react-app) and [CRNA](https://github.com/react-community/create-react-native-app).
+### What is this app?
+A timer, with a reset button 😌 quite innovative, huh?
-The main porpouse of this project was to prove that is possible to share common logic between web and mobile platforms by using [HOCs](https://reactjs.org/docs/higher-order-components.html) and workspaces.
+Joking aside, the main porpouse of this project was to prove that is possible to share common logic between web and mobile platforms by using [HOCs](https://reactjs.org/docs/higher-order-components.html) and workspaces.

 Very interesting reading about how all of this is tight together [here](https://medium.com/viewsdx/how-to-use-yarn-workspaces-with-create-react-app-and-create-react-native-app-expo-to-share-common-ea27bc4bad62).